MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-computer-vision-resource-use-in-code.md

 At the end of this series of steps, you need to have **the key and endpoint** for your resource.

-1. At a terminal or bash shell, enter the [Azure CLI command to create an Azure resource group](/cli/azure/group?view=azure-cli-latest#az_group_create), with the name `rg-demo-eastus`:
+1. At a terminal or bash shell, enter the [Azure CLI command to create an Azure resource group](/cli/azure/group?view=azure-cli-latest#az_group_create), with the name `rg-demo`:

     ```azurecli
     az group create \